 Recruitment 4.0: The “Next Wave Of Hiring”

 Every industry in the world has been affected by the 4.0 paradigm. eCommerce has its predictive purchasing, manufacturing has Industry 4.0, and recruitment, too, has Recruitment 4.0.
-As mentioned in a 2011 article by ERE, Recruitment 4.0 would aim to build upon the database generated by job seekers on job portals to help recruiters hire faster and easier, without the need for costly recruitment agencies.
+As mentioned in a 2011 article by ERE, Recruitment 4.0 would aim to build upon the database generated by job seekers on job portals to help recruiters hire faster and easier.

 In the 7 years since that article was published, we have indeed learnt how to use databases of job seekers on websites and social media such as LinkedIn to actively recruit.
 Part-timers and interns can be hired directly instead of requiring recruitment agencies.
 Despite that, recruiters are still doing the manual work to hire, without the support of technologies and systems that other industries have.

 That doesn’t make the recruiter’s life any easier.

 So, what do we suggest?